 Before I discovered travel hacking, I flew on many long haul flights in economy-the majority of them unpleasant and uncomfortable.
-After years of flying long haul, eventually I learned how to survive long flights in economy and make the best of the situation.
+After many years of flying long haul, eventually I learned how to survive long flights in economy and make the best of the situation.
 Flying long haul in coach can be awful but there are ways to make sure you have a good flight.
 Here are my top tips on how to survive a long flight in economy:

 Tips on How to Survive a Long Flight in Economy